ImmersiveMediaLaboratory/ColorTransferLab/README.md

 ## 2. Initialization
 This tool offers two ways of running the algorithms.
-Either by using the provided [frontend](https://potechius.com/ColorTransferLab) and running your own compute engine (see cahpter 2.1) or by hosting the whole system by yourself (see chapter 2.2)
+Either by using the provided [frontend](https://potechius.com/ColorTransferLab) and running your own **Server Instance 2** (see chapter 2.1) or by hosting the whole system by yourself (see chapter 2.2)

 ### **General**:
 1. Download the repository: